core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Detailed lifecycle of the OSCORE IDs update procedure.

 * Described examples of OSCORE IDs update procedure.

+* Examples of OSCORE IDs update procedure integrated in KUDOS.

 * Clarifications and editorial improvements.